school-of-block/curriculum/README.md

 # A Pathway for Learning Blockchain Development

-*This is a work in progress.
+*This is a work in progress and is being updated daily/weekly.
 Feel free to open issues and give feedback.*

 **The resources here are all free, unless otherwise marked.**